Mudassar-23/IoT-Projects/README.md

 **How It Works:**
 - ESP8266/ESP32 is connected to a relay module and light bulb.
 - Control is done via mobile app or voice using **Bluetooth**.

 ---

-### 🌡️ Environmental Monitoring System

-Monitor real-time Air Quality.

-**How It Works:**
-- Monitors real-time environmental conditions including temperature, air quality, and dust levels.
-- Data is sent to a **Blynk App** and web dashboard.
-- If gas or dust exceeds threshold, a **red LED** is activated as an **alert indicator**.

-**Components:** DHT11 sensor, optical dust sensor, gas sensor (MQ135), ESP8266, Blynk platform.

----

 ## How to Run the Project